-2018 was a big year for data protection, with a whirlwind of legal, regulatory and industry changes being introduced.
-This update provides a brief reflection of the past year and a look ahead at what is coming next in 2019.
+2018 was a big year for data protection.
+A whirlwind of legal, regulatory and industry changes were introduced.
+This Data Privacy Newsletter provides a brief reflection of the past year, and looks at what is coming next in 2019.

 Data Protection 2018

-On the 25th May 2018 the much anticipated Data Protection Act 2018 (DPA) came in to force and enshrined the principles of the General Data Protection Regulation (GDPR) in to law.
+On the 25th May 2018 the much anticipated Data Protection Act 2018 (DPA) came in to force.
+This enshrined the principles of the General Data Protection Regulation (GDPR) in to law.
 Many businesses (despite best efforts) were unprepared for the amount of work that the accountability principle brought to their organisations.
-The biggest challenge that has been consistent across industries and sectors is the ability to know where their personal data is and to record that in a Record of Processing Activity (ROPA) that is meaningful, useful, and maintained.
-Nonetheless, businesses are getting there, and DPAS has seen an increase in quality of ROPA and an understanding of how these documents can be used to create efficiencies for organisations in a data centric world.
+The biggest challenge across industries and sectors is the ability to know where their personal data is, and how to record that in a Record of Processing Activity (ROPA) that is meaningful, useful, and maintained.
+Nonetheless, businesses are getting there.
+DPAS has seen an increase in quality of ROPA and an understanding of how these documents can be used to create efficiencies for organisations in a data centric world.

 As 29th March 2019 draws ever closer, there is an increasing likelihood that the UK will leave with ‘no deal’ or without being deemed an ‘adequate country’ in terms of sharing personal data across borders, per Article 45 of GDPR.
-This will mean the UK is a ‘third country’ to those who are processing data in the EU and businesses will need to reassess their processing (perhaps by using their ROPAs) to ensure they are DPA and GDPR compliant.
+This will mean the UK is a ‘third country’ to those who are processing data in the EU.
+Businesses will need to reassess their processing (perhaps by using their ROPAs) to ensure they are DPA and GDPR compliant.